IsaacRudnick/Whiteboard-Plotter/documentation/HardwareGuide.md

   - 6 M3\*20 screws for attaching stepper motors to brackets
   - 2 M3\*16 screws and
   - 2 M3 washers for installing the bracket sleeve and spinner
-  - 8 M4 screws for attaching brackets to whiteboard
+  - 8 M4 screws for attaching brackets to whiteboard.
+Read note\*
   - 1 M4 screw and
   - 1 M4 nut for attaching/clamping the drawing implement to the pen holder
 - 2 D-cell batteries for the weight holder.
 You may modify the weight holder for whatever weight you have (e.g., loose screws, nuts, etc.).
 - A computer that can connect to the Arduino board.
 Consider a Raspberry Pi or an old laptop.
 It will need to stay connected for the duration of the drawing.

+> \*Note: You may need to use different screws depending on the material of your whiteboard.
+I've found wood screws often work better than machine screws.

 Finally, all prints in the [prints](/prints/) directory are required to build the robot.